ReactiveSets/toubkal/README.md

 ```

 A pipelet is implemented as a JavaScript function() that:
-- Maintains a dataset state, e.g. in memory, mass storage, the DOM, or virtually
+- Maintains a dataset state, e.g. in memory, mass storage, the DOM, or virtually (stateless)
 - Subscribes to data events from **upstream** pipelets
 - Reacts to events emitted by upstream pipelets
 - Processes these upstream events to update the state of its dataset